scta/scta-rdf-schema/SCTAOntologySpec.md

     - value of hasPart must be another Expression
 * isPartOf
     - value of isPartOf must be another Expression
+* next
+    - next should point to the next expression on the same level of the content hierarchy
+    - next property does not apply to a topLevel expression
+* previous
+    - next should point to the next expression on the same level of the content hierarchy
+    - previous property does not apply to a topLevel expression
+* sectionOrderNumber
+    - the order sequence position number among sibling expression parts
+* totalOrderNumber
+    - the order sequence position number among all expression parts on this level.

 ##structureType=structureCollection properties
 * hasStructureItem